Dancer/choreographer

 In October 2016, she created Palimpseste Solo/Duo at Théâtre National de Chaillot.
 In spring 2019, the two short forms DÉSIRS and Vertèbre are created.

 Created at the opening of the Charleroi Dance Biennial in October 2019, Le Chant des ruines, a show for 5 dancers, turns an inquiring gaze to our society in perpetual transformation in a purified, light and interactive stage set-up.
-Michèle Noiret, with the complicity of her team, reinvents her choreographic composition and her way of fusing the languages of dance and cinema.
+Michèle Noiret, with the complicity of her team, reinvents her choreographic composition and her way of fusing the languages of dance and cinema. l'œil, l'oreille et le lieu, a dance/cinema duet on the theme of the disappearance of insects, premiered in Norway in September 2022 and has been performed there 14 times in 5 different venues.
+This play for all ages targets teenagers in particular, and was designed to be widely distributed to school audiences.

 SHORT BIOGRAPHY